For a general introduction to Small Transmitting Loop antennas (STL, a.k.a. "Magnetic Loops"), incl. coupling methods, please see my 80-20 STL page.

 Mast: my standard (fits snugly on my umbrella stand and the custom insert of my telescopic mast.

 The on-center spacing of the capacitor electrodes is 10 cm (2 inch).
 So, I decided to go with a 5 cm (2 inch) pitch.
 Two clamps at the top, capacitor across the tube ends --> decided to add two spacers

 THE COUPLING LOOP

-The optimum position of the coupling loop is sensitive to installation height.
+The optimum position of the coupling loop is sensitive to installation height of the antenna and the operating frequency.
 I need the flexibility of using the antenna at different positions on my terrace and above my telescopic mast.
-Absolutely need motorization of the coupling loop.
+So, I absolutely need motorization of the coupling loop.
 See this section.

 (shown with 17 + 4 = 21 turns connected to the BNC adapter)

 Drive folded back, parallel to longitudinal axis of varicap; more compact than fully in-line, as I built for my 1-turn 80-20 loop.